annotorious/project-website-source/content/annotorious/about.md

 ## Help Improve this Site!

 Found an error on this site?
-Want to help improve our documentation?
+Want to help improve documentation?
 Or contribute a guide?
 Fantastic!
-Do reach out to us [on our chat](https://gitter.im/recogito/annotorious), or simply fork the [repository of this website](https://github.com/recogito/project-website-source) and send us a pull request!
+Do reach out [on the chat](https://gitter.im/recogito/annotorious), or simply fork the [repository of this website](https://github.com/recogito/project-website-source) and send us a pull request!